 An aggressive driver refuses to maintain distance when a vehicle ahead slows and may intentionally close the gap to make the other motorist as uncomfortable as possible.
 The result is often a rear-end collision caused by the aggressive driver’s lack of moderation.

-What Exactly Is an Aggressive Driving Accident?
+What Exactly Is An Aggressive Driving Accident?

 Aggressive driving accidents should never happen.
 They occur because of a clear connection between offensive driving habits and a collision.
 Aggressive drivers know better than to conduct themselves in an imprudent way but do so anyway.

-Common Causes of Aggressive Driving Accidents
+What Are The Common Causes Of Aggressive Driving Accidents?

 If one common denominator exists with aggressive driving accidents, speeding is it.
 When a person wants to drive like a maniac, the easiest way to achieve this is to jam on the accelerator resulting in being injured most of the time.
 So, after the speeding and being injured, you should contact a car accident speeding lawyer.